SACHSTech/careers-in-computer-science-iydia/README.md

 > * SCH3U (Chemistry)

 #### First-Year Courses
+In your first year, compulsory courses include:
+**CHEM 111 - Principles of Chemistry I:**
+> Stoichiometry, atomic and molecular structure, chemical periodicity, gases, liquids, solids, and solutions.
+Not open to students with Chemistry 12.

+**COSC 111 - Computer Programming I:**
+> Introduction to the design, implementation, and understanding of computer programs.
+Topics include problem solving, algorithm design, and data and procedural abstraction, with emphasis on the development of working programs.
+This course should be followed by COSC 121.

+**PHYS 111 - Introductory Physics for the Physical Sciences I:**
+> Introduction to mechanics primarily for students majoring in the physical sciences (e.g. physics, chemistry, mathematics, computer science, geology, physical geography) or engineering.
+Particle kinematics and dynamics, work and energy, momentum, gravitation, rigid body motion, fluid statics and dynamics with applications to the physical sciences.
+Students with Physics 12 may apply for a tutorial exemption.

+**MATH 100 - Differential Calculus with Applications to Physical Sciences and Engineering:**
+> Derivatives of elementary functions, limits.
+Covers applications and modelling: graphing and optimization.

+##### A sample of other things necessary to complete the degree or diploma requirements:

 #### Length of Time to Complete the Diploma

 ## Valuable Experential Learning Opportunities